-With the outbreak of COVID-19, employees and teams are transitioning to remote work.
-To help organizations prepare for the coronavirus pandemic, we talked to remote-work veterans to learn their tips and tricks for having great remote one-on-one meetings.
+Employees and teams are transitioning to remote work.
+To help organizations prepare, we talked to remote-work veterans to learn their tips and tricks for having great remote one-on-one meetings.

 Employee and team dynamics are complicated, even when you can meet in person.
 But when you're working remotely, manager-employee relationships can suffer and may call for a new approach.
 Even some of our most common one-on-one meeting advice may not have the same effect when working remotely.